 Australia Day Honour for Professor Julie Bernhardt

-Prof Bernhardt is a Deputy Director of the Florey Institute and co-head of our stroke division.
-Prof Bernhardt is also the Director of the Centre for Research Excellence Stroke Rehabilitation and Brain Recovery, and is a professor with the University of Melbourne.
+Professor Bernhardt is a Deputy Director of the Florey Institute and co-head of our stroke division.
+Professor Bernhardt is also the Director of the Centre for Research Excellence Stroke Rehabilitation and Brain Recovery, and is a professor with the University of Melbourne.
 She holds several international posts including committee roles with the World Stroke Organization and the World Federation of Neurorehabilitation.